vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 }
 ```

 As you may have guessed, since this is responding to a `PUT` call, this method has the `@PutMapping(“/items/{id}` annotation.
-The arguments for this method also combine what we’ve seen in two different endpoints, with the `@PathVariable` annotation pulling the `id` from the request path, and the `@RequestBody` annotation pulling the request body.
+The arguments for this method also combine what you've seen in two different endpoints, with the `@PathVariable` annotation pulling the `id` from the request path, and the `@RequestBody` annotation pulling the request body.
 You’ll also notice that the request body is being read as a `Map<String, String>` this time.
 You  _could_ also read this as an `Item` object, but remember that you don’t know if the request will define a price, a count, or both.
 Instead, Spring will read in the JSON as a `Map`, with both keys and values of type `String`.

 As with the item lookup, if the item doesn’t even exist, a `404` is returned.
 Otherwise, the code will inspect each key of the `Map<String, String>` object, and if it finds a key of either “price” or “count”, it will update the item that it looked up using the `id` provided in the request path.
 Finally, the newly updated item is returned back to the requester.
 Give it a try for yourself by getting an item, updating, and getting it again to make sure the changes took place: